ahmedsamehahmed55/ahmedsamehahmed55/README.md

 - customer cart system
 - item search + sorting

-### 🔹 **Sorting Algorithms (C++ Library)**
+### 🔹 **Sorting Algorithms (C++)**
-Implementation of classic sorting algorithms inside a modular project structure.
+Implementation of classic sorting algorithms.
-Includes: Bubble sort, Selection Sort, Insertion sort, merge sort, quicksort, heapsort, and performance testing.
+- Includes: Bubble sort, Selection Sort, Insertion sort, merge sort, quicksort, and heapsort.
+- Includes performance testing for many sernarios to evaluate which is better in which situation.